vinaypeddi/spring-petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

+*Note: This project was forked from [spring-projects/spring-petclinic](http://github.com/spring-projects/spring-petclinic) to be used as a sample application for various Knowledge sessions.*

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>